Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 Add a new stylesheet.

-> [action]
->
-> Follow these steps on your own.
+Follow these steps on your own.

->
-> - Make a new stylesheet: Create a new CSS file in the `src` directory named `POPOSSpace.css`
+- Make a new stylesheet: Create a new CSS file in the `src` directory named `POPOSSpace.css`
-> - Import the stylesheet: import the new CSS file into `POPOSSpace.js`
+- Import the stylesheet: import the new CSS file into `POPOSSpace.js`
-> - Add some styles: add some styles to the stylesheet
+- Add some styles: add some styles to the stylesheet
-> - Add some class names: Add a class name to elements in the `POPOSSpace` component that you can target with your styles
+- Add some class names: Add a class name to elements in the `POPOSSpace` component that you can target with your styles

 Using the same name for everything might seem odd at first.
 It keeps the spelling errors down and makes it easier to reason about your work since there are fewer names to remember.